linuxlefty/CronBeat/README.md

 License
 -------

-This project started life as [raven-cron](https://github.com/mediacore/raven-cron) by MediaCore Technologies.
+This project is based off of the excellent [cron-sentry](https://github.com/Yipit/cron-sentry) by Yipit Inc.

-Original copyright 2013 to MediaCore Technologies (MIT license).
+Original copyright 2015 to Yipit Inc. (MIT license).
-Copyright 2015 to Yipit Inc. (MIT license).
+Copyright 2016 to Peter Naudus.
+(MIT license).